HannonLe/Fall2016-Proj2-grp8/README.md

    + Data:
    contains the original 311 noise complaint data we used to conduct analysis and write algorithms.
 It also enables searching and sorting functions.

-Our next step is to provide more perspectives of living conditions by incorporating data of rodents/pests sightings into our App.
-We hope this App could help New Yorkers find their peaceful land!
+Our next step is to provide a more well-rounded picture of living conditions by incorporating data of rodents/pests sightings into our app.
+Hope this app could help New Yorkers find their peaceful land!

 ![screenshot](doc/Screenshot_temp.png)